zopefoundation/ZODB/README.txt

 =============

-ZODB 3.8 requires Python 2.4.2 or later.
+ZODB 3.9 requires Python 2.4.2 or later.

-ZEO servers and clients are wholly compatible among 3.3, 3.4, 3.5, 3.6 and
-3.7; a ZEO client from any of those versions can talk with a ZEO server from any.
-ZODB 3.8 ZEO clients require ZODB 3.8 servers and later.
-ZODB 3.8 ZEO Servers will work with ZODB 3.2 clients and later.
+ZODB ZEO clients from ZODB 3.2 on can talk to ZODB 3.9 servers.
+ZODB ZEO Clients can talk to ZODB 3.8 and 3.9 ZEO servers.

 Prerequisites
 =============